 - patterns when te tamaiti or rangatahi goes missing

 - possible triggers for going missing – change in circumstances, recent events, identified stressors

 - how we can better understand the underlying reasons for going missing

 - te tamaiti or rangatahi to hear their views and feelings for the purpose of trying to understand what is happening for them and what they want or need

 - the caregiver or residential staff

-- the whānau to ascertain their views about what is happening and what is needed
+- the whānau or family to ascertain their views about what is happening and what is needed

 - hold a case consultation.